Polidea/mce-heatmap/README.md

 Navigation
 ----------
-You can either navigate the time manually using the range slider, or hit the play button to let animation start
+You can either navigate the time manually using the range slider, or hit the play button to let animation start.
+Left and right arrows works as well.

 Enjoy!
 And see you at the [MCE 2015 conference](http://mceconf.com)!